(This guide is also available as a PDF.)

 Step 3: The Relaxation Stage

-Once you’re seated comfortably as described above, you will spend five minutes relaxing, focusing on your breath, and releasing any tension which may be stored up in your body.
+Once you’re positioned comfortably in one of the two postures described above, you will spend five minutes relaxing, focusing on each part of your body, and releasing any tension which may be stored up there.
 There are a variety of methods which can help you mark this five minutes:

 - Set a timer or alarm.
 If you do this, try to choose a device which will make a short sound and then stop on its own.
 Do not use something where you will need to press a button, get up, or otherwise move when the time is up.

 - Place a watch, clock, or timer in front of you, in your field of vision, where you will not need to turn, lift, or lower your head to see it.
-My preferred method is a digital timer which counts up, which I place on a small table directly in front of my chair.
+I sometimes use a digital timer which counts up, which I place on a small table directly in front of my chair.

 I recommend leaving your phone far away, even in a different room, and timing your meditation in any other way.
 For so many people today, the mere presence of the phone is a reminder of all the cares, worries, and responsibilities of the day.
 Literally laying that aside, even for only a few minutes every day, can be surprisingly powerful.
 If you must use your phone as a timepiece, make sure that it’s turned off in as many ways as possible, so that calls, messages, and notifications will not disturb you.

-Once you have done that, for the next five minutes, you will sit still and breathe rhythmically through your nose, in either of two ways:
+Once you have done that, for the next five minutes, you will sit still and breathe rhythmically through your nose.
+A special mode of breathing, called the “fourfold breath,” is especially helpful here.

 During this stage, there is no special way that you need to breathe.
-Just allow yourself to breathe smoothly and freely, in whatever way comes most naturally to you.
+Simply allow yourself to breathe smoothly and freely, in whatever way comes most naturally to you.

 Choosing a Theme